 Of course, using the thing provided entertainment for the other passengers, but I didnâ€™t it care.
 The flight attendant wheeled me to the tiny bathroom.
 I stood up, he moved the chair out and closed the door.
 I had no fear of falling because there was no room to fall!

 Despite the indignities endured, I am glad I am able travel independently.

-Letâ€™s see whether Iâ€™m as cheery after I experience the new TSA groping, err, pat-down procedures for the first time in a few weeksâ€¦If you enjoyed this post, consider buying me a cafe mocha.
+Letâ€™s see whether Iâ€™m as cheery after I experience the new TSA groping, err, pat-down procedures for the first time in a few weeksâ€¦If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.